 ¥1,980 (one way)

-Atami is an onsen resort and a brilliant day trip from Tokyo — it has plenty of unusual attractions to keep you entertained.
-As well as soaking in salt-water hot springs, laying on the beach, and enjoying the views, you can also visit a fake castle, which actually houses displays about real castles (seems harsh), enjoy the trick art museum, and even get the gondola up to the sex museum aka Treasure House (that actually makes it weirder?).
+Atami is a hot-spring resort and a brilliant day trip from Tokyo — it has plenty of unusual attractions to keep you entertained.
+As well as soaking in salt-water hot springs, lazing on the beach, and enjoying the views, you can also visit a fake castle, which houses displays about real castles, enjoy the trick-art museum, and even get the gondola up to the sex museum, aka Treasure House (that actually makes it weirder?).

-Plus, there is an excellent art museum with a mixture of Eastern and Western pieces, including work by Monet, Rembrandt, and Ogata Korin.
-It’s also a good destination for divers and plum blossom lovers.
+Plus, there is the excellent MOA Museum of Art with a mixture of Eastern and Western pieces, including work by Monet, Rembrandt, and Ogata Korin.
+Atami is also a good destination for divers and plum blossom lovers.

-Check out our full day-trip guide to Atami and check out other nearby Izu spots.
+Check out our full day-trip guide to Atami and explore other nearby Izu spots, too.

 ¥1,980 (one way)

-For a real escape into nature, Nokogiriyama aka Sawtooth Mountain is an amazing hike filled with quarry drops, stunning views and plenty of Buddhas.
-The Nihonji Temple complex is stretched out across the mountaintop and has plenty to explore.
-From the largest cliff-carved Buddha to a 30-meter Goddess of Mercy with 1500 (mostly decapitated) arhat in between, you’ll be kept busy with the stairs carved into the mountain.
+For a real escape into nature, Nokogiriyama (aka Sawtooth Mountain) is an amazing hike filled with quarry drops, stunning views and plenty of Buddhas.
+The Nihonji Temple complex is stretched out across the mountaintop and has lots to explore.
+From the largest cliff-carved Buddha to a 30-meter Goddess of Mercy with 1500 (mostly decapitated) arhat in between, you’ll be happily distracted as you clamber up the stairs carved into the mountain.
 The famous View to Hell is really incredible, both to look at and enjoy yourself, and is right by the Goddess of Mercy, which might allay some vertigo fears.

 ¥1,110 (one way)